belviPouadjeu/python-hands-on/README.md

 We pass slice like this: [start:end].The element at end index is not being included in the output.

 We can select the elements from 1 to 3 and assign it to a new numpy array d as follows:

+# Creating a Python Package

+## Objectives
+In this lab you will :

+  - Create a module named basic
+  - Add two functions to the module basic
+  - Create a module named stats
+  - Add two functions to the module stats
+  - Create a python package named mymath
+  - Verify that the package is working